NjivanaTheMaster/wonderBank/Utility/READme.txt

 * MySQL database

 Instructions:
-The repo consists of an Extras folder.
-It has an executable jar file(BankApp-0.0.1-SNAPSHOT.jar) and a file containing Request URI's.
+The repo consists of a Utility folder.
+It has an executable jar file(wonderBank-1.0-SNAPSHOT.jar),README and a file containing Request URI's.
 You can use URI's to construct API requests using an app like Postman.

 Steps to run the API:
-In order to run the API, Java should be installed (https://www.youtube.com/watch?v=f7rT0h1Q5Wo).
+In order to run the API, Java should be installed.
 Double click "WonderBankApp-0.0.1-SNAPSHOT.jar".
 Download link for Postman -> https://www.getpostman.com/downloads/
 Open Postman and send requests.